Spring 2017 Office Hours (SS 399B)

 To be admitted, you must meet the following conditions:

 2. You must have a cumulative GPA of 2.50 or higher in psychology.
-This GPA is based on all of the APSY courses that you have taken at the University at Albany.
+This GPA is based on all of the APSY courses that you have taken at the University at Albany (not transfer courses).

-The Director of Undergraduate Studies in Psychology will evaluate the applications to the major and make the final decision regarding admittance, in consultation with the Chair of the Department when necessary.
+The Director of Psychology Advisement will evaluate the applications to the major and make the final decision regarding admittance, in consultation with the Chair of the Department when necessary.

 Students meeting the above requirements will be admitted to the major; students not meeting the requirements will be denied admittance.

-Can I be provisionally (conditionally) admitted to the psychology major?
+Can I be conditionally admitted to the psychology major?

 STUDENTS MATRICULATED AT UALBANY

-If you are transferring to UAlbany, you can be provisionally (or conditionally) admitted to the major if you have completed the equivalent of APSY 101 with a grade of C- or better and have at least 9 psychology credit hours (including APSY 101 or the equivalent)
+If you are transferring to UAlbany, you can be conditionally admitted to the major if you have completed the equivalent of APSY 101 with a grade of C- or better and have at least 9 psychology credit hours (including APSY 101 or the equivalent)

 To retain your status as a provisional major, you must: